JustinMatthewNewman/PostQuantumCryptography/README.md

 # (LWE) Post Quantum Encryption
-This is a python implementation of the Learning with Errors (LWE) post quantum encryption algorithm.
+A bare bones python implementation of the Learning with Errors (LWE) post quantum encryption algorithm.
 LWE provides resistance against quantum computers by using randomly generated matrices over integers modulo a prime number.

 # It's this simple!